+The Twin Troller has been in production for over 10 years.
 With 1000's of happy owners, the Twin Troller is truly changing the way people fish and what they expect from their fishing boat.
 As a fisherman you know the benefits of using the right bait.
 Maybe you should consider using the right boat.
 You deserve the World's Best Fishing Boat.

-Twin Troller Giveaway
+Twin Troller X10

 Twin Troller owners come from all walks of life and fish all types of fish.
 From Muskie Anglers in Minnesota to Redfish Hunters in Florida, Crappie Dudes in Ohio to 10 lb.
 Big Bass hopefuls from California to the Carolinas.